spfuu/shSonos/README.md

 (setup.py coming soon)

-1. copy the entire files to your preffered location (writeable)
+1. copy the entire files to your preferred location (writeable)
 2. (optional) if you want to start shShonos as background service, edit sonos_server.sh 2.1 edit DIR variable to /your/path/location
 	2.2 edit DAEMON_USER (optional)